jinhui33/webrp/README.md

 other Edge Computing services, where network traffic are redirected to the server close to the user agent.

-To solve this problem, we can manually set the domain name of proxy server to a static address in the `/etc/hosts` file so the proxy client will always connect to a known server.

-However, for user agents, if they are mobile phones, I don't know if there is a way to do so.
+Make sure that the proxy client and the user agent are connecting to the same server, use a VPN if must.